 Prepare the container by filling about three

-fourths full of aquatic planting soil (clay loam is ideal)
+fourths full of aquatic planting soil (clay-based topsoil or packaged aquatic soil)

 and add ten grams of a good fertilizer such as 10-20-10

 Mound some soil against one side of the container and place

 the rhizome at a 45 degree angle with the cut edge against